JHU-PL-Lab/www-fpse/lecture/variants.md

        Node(y^"gobble",add_gobble left,add_gobble right)
 ```

- * Remember, like with lists this is not mutating the tree, its building a new one
+ * Remember, as with lists this is not mutating the tree, its building a new one
  * Observe: this is an instance of the general operation of building a tree with same structure but applying an operation on each node value
  * i.e. it is a **map** operation over a tree.
-Let us code it.
+Let us code `map` and use it to add gobbles.

 ```ocaml
 let rec map (tree : 'a bin_tree) ~(f : 'a -> 'b) : ('b bin_tree) =